 There is a cluster of ways to relate ourselves to God.
 We can do so through fear, love, justice or many other aspects.
-And within the monotheisms the aspect fear also gets a strong emphasis.
-Look at the Ten Commandments for example, seven of them are about what you will not do.
+And within the monotheisms, the aspect of fear also gets a strong emphasis.
+Look at the Ten Commandments for example; seven of them are about what you will not do.

 The emphasis in Christianity is on love.
 In Islam, as a whole, it’s on knowledge, if you ask me.

 It’s not that there’s no love in Islam, no knowledge in Judaism or no fear in Christianity, but it’s what’s emphasized as a profile.
 It’s bland to say that all religions are the same, but when we speak of the differences between different religions, it’s not so much about theory or dogmas.
 It’s about the emphasis on a certain aspect of relating to the divine.
 And whether emphasized or not, fear has its place.
 It teaches us limits.
 It makes us recognize that there are lines that we shouldn’t cross.
 One of the biggest examples of the absence of fear is the disastrous situation of the environment, for example.
-So those statements like Roosevelt’s “the only thing you should fear is fear itself” is nonsensical to me.
-You can’t explain to a one year old not to put his fingers in an electrical socket, only fear will teach him not to do it.
+So statements like Roosevelt’s, “The only thing you should fear is fear itself”, are nonsensical to me.
+You can’t explain to a one year old not to put his fingers in an electrical socket; only fear will teach him not to do it.

 I personally think that the West certainly made phenomenal contributions in the realm of the hard sciences, but when it comes to psychology, it’s a complete disaster.
 Western psychology really hasn’t gotten far in terms of explaining what human beings are or in grasping the fullness of what they’re all about.
 So, this modern idea that there is no need to fear, for example, is actually an impoverished look on the world.

 Also, if you think about it, what has really happened?
 We are surrounded by fear!
 Everywhere you go.
 The present day fear of terrorism is the multiplied version of it.
 First there was a denial of fear and now we can’t escape it.
-Like Carl Jung said: whatever you deny eventually comes to face you.
+To paraphrase Carl Jung, whatever you deny eventually comes to face you.

-I agree that fear sometimes gives us a proper sense of boundaries.
+I agree that fear can sometimes give us a proper and even necessary sense of boundaries.
 But fear, certainly in a religious context, can also be quite stifling.

 Of course context, gender, etc. are very important, but I also think that age is very critical.
 To encourage a sixteen year old to be fearless is a good thing.
 To do the same in the case of a fifty year old, I’m not so sure.
 (Dr. Latifa laughs.)
 Past forty, a lot of issues are actually moral issues, for example.
 As a psychologist, I think it’s important to realize this if you properly want to address certain psychological problems.
 But modern psychology has no room for that.